-In the fall of 2008, a questionnaire was conducted for the Village of Coloma to gather opinions from residents and landowners regarding land use and development issues.
-Questionnaires were sent out to all utility customers.
-Additional questionnaires were available at key locations throughout the Village for people who did not receive a questionnaire by mail.
+Results from a previous questionnaire and a questionnaire disturbed in the fall of 2008, were used to gather opinions from residents and landowners regarding land use and development issues.
+Questionnaires were sent home in the grade school take home folders.
+Additional questionnaires were available at key locations throughout the Village for people who did not receive a questionnaire by other means.
 Each household was asked to complete one questionnaire.
-A total of 247 questionnaires were sent out with the Village of Coloma utility bill.
-Thirty-seven of those were returned resulting in an overall response rate of 15 percent.
+A total of about 50 questionnaires were sent home with grade school children.

 The questionnaire contained 15 questions.
 Two open-ended questions encouraged respondents to provide written input.
-The statistical analysis and written comments from the questionnaire provided valuable insight to the Village Smart Growth Committee in the preparation of the comprehensive plan.
+The statistical analysis and written comments from the questionnaire provided valuable insight to the Town of Coloma Comprehensive Planning Committee in the preparation of the comprehensive plan.
 Since the plan and its components are citizen-driven, the added perspective from questionnaire respondents helped ensure that the goals, strategies, and recommendations were consistent with the desires of the community at large.